RichardSobreiro/RestWebApiDotnetCore6/README.md

 app.ConfigureCustomExceptionMiddleware();
 ```

-Now we are ready to through any exceptions in our web api and be and rest assured because
+Now we can throw any exceptions in the code with confidence that they will all be handled correctly.
-all will be treated in custom handler.

 ## REST Web Api Architectural Style with HATEOAS